 One of the UK's favourite US ski holiday destinations, Breckenridge is a traditional old mining town located just two hours from Denver airport.
 It is famous for its great resort atmosphere, high altitude, bluebird days and snowsure terrain.
-With a huge range of condo accommodation and a lift pass that covers 4 other ski resorts, Breckenridge is a great value option for families, groups and just about everybody else.
+With a huge range of condo accommodation and a resort that is part of the incredible EPIC Pass, Breckenridge is a great value option for families, groups and just about everybody else.

 The skiing in Breckenridge is divided into the four ‘Peaks’.
 The wide, groomed runs of Peak 7 and Peak 9 are perfect for beginners and intermediates.
 Peak 8 and Peak 10 offer more challenging slopes with bowl and glade skiing at altitude.
 There are some lovely, cruisey blue runs from Peak 8 mid-mountain to the base whilst Peak 10 offers only black runs.
 The whole area is an intermediate paradise and is well known for its excellent ski school and also adaptive ski programme.

-Very excitingly, the Breckenridge ski area is set to grow by around 23% with the opening of the new Peak 6 for the 2013/14 season.
-With an extra 543 acres, including 143 acres of hike-to terrain, and 2 new lifts, the expansion will revolutionise the resort.
-Lift queue times will be reduced and skiers and boarders will be able to ‘enjoy an entirely new experience of high alpine bowl skiing and riding’.
-This will also make Breckenridge the 4th biggest ski resort in Colorado.
+The Breckenridge ski area has grown by around 23% with the addition of Peak 6 in 2013.
+With an extra 543 acres, including 143 acres of hike-to terrain, and 2 new lifts, the expansion has revolutionised the resort.
+Lift queue times have been reduced and skiers and boarders can ‘enjoy an entirely new experience of high alpine bowl skiing and riding’.

 For more information on the Breckenridge ski area please see the Breckenridge Trail Map as well as some ideas on the Our Tips page.